sudomain/AnkiTermuxArch/README.md

 Install Requirements:
 1. Android 5+ (Android 5/6 users can use Termux 0.75 from F-Droid after enabling the the F-Droid Archive repo)
 2. 2.3 GB of internal storage space, not including the size of your Anki collection.
-This project installs and configures a full Linux distro (Arch Linux ARM) with a desktop environment (LXDE) and VNC server (TigerVNC) so that it can run Anki.
+This project installs and configures a full Linux distro with a desktop environment and VNC server so that it can run Anki.
 If you use AnkiDroid and AnkiTermuxArch you will end up with two copies of your collection on your device.
 It's not yet possible to have the projects share the same copy of an Anki collection.
 3. Time.
 Depending on your device and internet connection, the install may take a few minutes to an hour.
 4. Apps:
     * An VNC client app for connecting to a VNC server.
 This is an important choice because this is the main app you'll use to interact with Anki's GUI.
 Open-source options include MultiVNC and androidVNC (both available on F-Droid) but I've found VNC Viewer from the Play Store most usable.